- Why the UK remains a strong investment market in 2026

 | Stocks & Shares ISA | £20,000 | None | Exempt | None |

-Fair warning.
-The qualifying conditions for SEIS and EIS are detailed, and the FCA takes a dim view of platforms that misrepresent eligibility.
-Always verify scheme qualification through HMRC's venture capital schemes guidance before you commit.
+Fair warning: the qualifying conditions for SEIS and EIS are detailed and the FCA takes a dim view of platforms that misrepresent eligibility.
+Always verify scheme qualification through HMRC's venture capital schemes guidance before investing.

 Carry-back relief: a detail most guides miss

-Both SEIS and EIS let you carry back the income tax relief to the previous tax year.
-If you invest in qualifying shares in April 2026, you can claim the relief against your 2024/25 tax bill and pull your cash benefit forward by up to 12 months.
-Worth raising with your accountant before the end of each tax year.
+Both SEIS and EIS allow you to carry back the income tax relief to the previous tax year.
+If you invest in qualifying shares in April 2026, you can claim the relief against your 2024/25 tax bill, which can accelerate your cash benefit by up to 12 months.
+Worth discussing with your accountant before the end of each tax year.

 Seven red flags in UK investment deals

 These aren't the obvious ones.
-Across the deals I've reviewed over the past decade, the flags below are what trips up investors on their second or third transaction, after they've stopped worrying about the basics.
+Across investment opportunities UK deal-makers have reviewed over the past decade, the flags below are what trips up investors on their second or third transaction.

 -

 Revenue without profit.
-High turnover with thin or negative margins suggests either structural pricing problems or costs that are about to become yours.
+High turnover with thin or negative margins suggests either structural pricing problems or costs that will become yours.
 Ask specifically what normalised EBITDA looks like after adjusting for the owner's salary and any one-off items.

 -